 The mission of the Optometric Residency in Primary Eye Care/Low Vision Rehabilitation is to provide comprehensive training in the delivery of highest quality, compassionate Primary Eye Care and Vision Rehabilitation services in a hospital-based environment.
 The Residency will provide advanced clinical training and have opportunities for clinical teaching, educational activities, and didactic learning to cultivate understanding and proficiency in providing full-scope primary eye care and tertiary vision rehabilitative care.

-In a typical week, the resident participates in the following activities.
-The times listed are approximations and are subject to change:
+The resident participates in the following activities (times are weekly averages and subject to change):

 - Research development (2 hours)

 Residents present lectures at weekly Optometry Grand Rounds/Case Presentations.

 The Resident is required to write an original thesis paper of publishable quality over the course of the year.
 Publication and/or presentation at the American Academy of Optometry, American Optometric Association annual meeting, or SECO is strongly encouraged but not required.